sonhmai/how-sqlite-works/book-sqlite/chap7_wal/pages_checkpointed.md

 # Number of pages checkpointed pnCkpt

 After checkpointing, SQLite returns `pnCkpt` number of pages checkpointed as a result.

-It is one of the two returning fields
+It is one of the two fields that checkpoint returns
 1. `pnLog` number of pages in wal
-2. `pnCkpt` number of pages done moving to db file
+2. `pnCkpt` number of pages done moving to db file -> this one we are talking about

 To rewrite these to Rust, we are looking at
 - how is `pnCkpt` value stored and changed